 - Conventional studio recordings are not acceptable.

-- The recording need not be professionally done.
-A mini-disc recorder, or mp3 recorder hooked into the sound board and left to run is perfect.
-Recordings made with hand-held recorders in the audience are usually unacceptable, as they often result in lyrics being so muddy as to be rendered unintelligible.
-When in doubt, play it while driving for someone who does not know your music, and see if they can repeat the lyrics.
+- The recording need not be professionally done. but all song lyrics must be clear and intelligible, and well out in front of instrumentation.
+Generally, that will require that audio be taken directly off the sound board.
+Recordings made with hand-held recorders, video cameras, or smart phones in the audience are usually unacceptable, as they often result in lyrics being so muddy as to be rendered unintelligible.
+When in doubt, play it for someone who does not know the music, and see if they can repeat the lyrics.
 If they can't, don't send it.

-- You can mail me a CD-R, or provide me a link to download an audio file.
-(30-minute audio files are generally too large to attach to an email.)
+- You can mail me a DVD, or provide me a URL of a video or audio file.

 Most acts I book from demos are openers.
 I have to be really blown away by a recording to book a feature act on that basis.
 In grey areas where I'm not sure, I've occasionally asked a performer to do an opening set on a sort of a paid audition basis.
 If I'm really blown away by a demo, but feel they might not draw enough to make a headline set worthwhile for either of us, I will occasionally ask them to do an opening set in front of a headliner that will draw a sellout crowd, and then a headliner of their own some months later.
 I'm aware that this makes it hard on a performer, particularly a traveling professional, but the facts are that the system works for us, and we have no shortage of fine acts.
 If you'll be playing in the area, let me know.
 I can't promise, but I'll try to get to hear you.